CUBRID/cubrid-manual/en/sql/dblink.rst

 Homogeneous DBLink diagram
 -----------------------------

-If you look at the configuration diagram for inquiring information of homogeneous database, you can use CCI in Database Server to connect to homogeneous brokers and inquire information from external database.
+If you look at the configuration diagram for inquiring information of a homogeneous database, you can use CCI in Database Server to connect to homogeneous brokers and inquire information from an external database.

 .. image:: /images/dblink_homo.png